Summer Newman: Casting

 On June 3, 2016, Deadline reported that King reverted to recurring status with the soap, due to being upgraded to a series regular on Life in Pieces.
 King last appeared on December 16, 2016.
 On May 23, 2018, TVLine announced King's full-time return; her return aired on June 4, 2018.

 Due to King's commitment to Life In Pieces, the role was temporarily recast with actress Bayley Corman, who aired from October 1 to 4, 2018.

 King temporarily left the show on November 29, 2018, and returned a few months later on January 29, 2019.

-In January 2021, it was announced King would crossover for a guest appearance on The Bold and the Beautiful the week of January 11.
+In January 2021, a crossover event between The Young and the Restless and The Bold and the Beautiful was announced involving King’s character along with the B&B characters of Wyatt Spencer and Flo Fulton.
+King’s appearances on The Bold and the Beautiful were January 18 to 19, 2021.

 In July 2021, speculation over King’s status with the show arose.
 One month later, King, alongside Mealor, made her last appearance on August 6, 2021.
 King and Mealor would briefly return to the show, making their appearances from October 12 to 15 of the same year.
-King made subsequent appearances on December 24, 2021 and February 21, 2022.

-In April 2022, it was announced Allison Lanier was cast role of Summer; she made her debut on the soap on May 17.
+King made subsequent appearances on December 24, 2021, and February 21, 2022.
+Two months after King's final appearance, it was announced Allison Lanier had been cast in the role of Summer; she made her debut on May 17.
+Former General Hospital actors Lexi Ainsworth and Kristen Alderson auditioned for the role prior to Lanier's casting.

+On April 30, 2025, Lanier announced her exit from the role, citing her decision to "grow in a different direction".
+Her final episode aired May 2.